metrorailings/OwlBlog/content/posts/week-10-supercontest-picks-1.md

 **New England covers if**
 the Patriots can stop the Ravens from running wild.
 New England's defense will need to dictate the terms of engagement to the Baltimore offense.
 \- OR -
-New England can dominate time of possession by running forcefully against a Baltimore front down its best run stuffer.
+New England can dominate time of possession by running forcefully against a Baltimore front without its best run stuffer.

 **Baltimore covers if**
 the Ravens are mostly successful rushing the ball against the Patriots defense.